odoo/odoo/doc/howtos/backend.rst

     $ odoo.py scaffold <module name> <where to put it>

-The command creates a subdirectory for your module, and automatically creates a bunch of standard files for a module.
-Most of them simply contain commented code or XML.
-The usage of most of those files will be explained along this tutorial.
+The command creates a subdirectory for your module and automatically creates a number of standard files - most of these simply contain commented code or XML.
+The usage of most of these files will be explained in this tutorial.

 .. exercise:: Module creation